joshmurr/geometry_js/README.md

 The rendering is a simple process of scaling a line drawn to the canvas, based on a predefined _Field of View_ (FOV) and the z-value of the the vertex, also shown to me by Mick Grierson.

 I have taken this as far as I can with the rudimentary rendering process.
 It glitches out and behaves strangely when vertices move behind the non-existent camera (-FOV).
-It has the ability to render faces as rectangles (the code is in there), but I do not have an easy way to create a back-to-front ordering of the faces, or a painterly algorithm (thing I do not know much about yet), without a defined world/view/model-space.
+It has the ability to render faces as rectangles (the code is in there), but I do not have an easy way to create a back-to-front ordering of the faces, or a painterly algorithm (things I do not know much about yet), without a defined world/view/model-space.
 So I think I'm going to continue this approach of implementing the bare minimum to acheive good results, but a bit more sophistocated with __matrices__ and __homogenous coordinates__ and this fun stuff.

 # Resources

 [Wolfram Closed Surfaces](https://mathworld.wolfram.com/topics/ClosedSurfaces.html)

 [Wolfram Algebraic Surfaces](https://mathworld.wolfram.com/topics/AlgebraicSurfaces.html)

 [Math Insight - Spherical Coordinates](https://mathinsight.org/spherical_coordinates)

 [Khan Academy - Parametrizing a Surface](https://www.khanacademy.org/math/multivariable-calculus/integrating-multivariable-functions/surface-parametrization/v/introduction-to-parametrizing-a-surface-with-two-parameters)

 [3D Wireframes in SVG](https://prideout.net/blog/svg_wireframes/) - Great to see simple implementations of all I've spoken about.
 I referenced this code a lot.

 [CodeCogs - LaTeX Style Formulae](https://www.codecogs.com/latex/eqneditor.php)